RULE 15. DEPOSITIONS

 The place of taking a deposition is governed by subdivision (e).
 Restriction is placed on taking depositions outside of this state in situations where the defendant may not travel or be transported to the proposed location, unless the defendant waives the right to be present.

 Subdivision (f) concerns the presence of the defendant at a deposition.
 Distinction is made between a discovery deposition and one to perpetuate testimony.
 The defendant is not required to be present at a discovery deposition, but the defendant's presence may enable the prosecution to use the deposition as substantive evidence at trial, as provided in subdivision (h).
-The taking of a deposition to perpetuate testimony necessitates the defendant's presence, with three exceptions: defendant is excused by the court upon an appearance and voluntary waiver of the right to be present; defendant is voluntarily absent after start of deposition; or if a judicial officer presiding over the deposition justifiably excludes the defendant because of the defendant's disruptive conduct.
+The taking of a deposition to perpetuate testimony necessitates the defendant's presence, with four exceptions: defendant is excused by the court upon an appearance and voluntary waiver of the right to be present; defendant is voluntarily absent after start of deposition; a judicial officer presiding over the deposition justifiably excludes the defendant because of the defendant's disruptive conduct; or the court allows a deposition to be taken outside the United States without the defendant's presence after making case-specific findings.
 No warning is expressly required before exclusion, as in Rule 43(b)(2).
 If the defendant is not present at a deposition to perpetuate testimony under one of the above exceptions, the defendant's counsel must be.